Kapendev/parin/PREFERENCES.md

 # Preferences

 This file provides an overview of my likes and dislikes to help others understand what I am trying to make/avoid.
+The ideas here are just for Parin and nothing else.

 ## Things I Like